CPA’s: How are YOU Protecting Your Clients’ Data?

 Accounting firms, regardless of the number of clients, face the risk of cyber-attacks.
 Since larger corporations typically have entire departments dedicated to risk management, hackers are very interested in smaller organizations.

-Review the 12-point client data protection checklist below to learn how to protect this sensitive information.
+Review the 12-point client data protection checklist below to learn how to protect this sensitive information and find out why investing in cyber security for accountants is essential.

 12 Point List Accounting Professionals Should Have In Place For Adequate Client Data Protection